OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

 For each role:

 1. Register or generate two users with identical privileges.
-2. Generate and keep two different session tokens.
+2. Establish and keep two different sessions active (one for each user).
-3. For every request, change the relevant parameters and the session token from token one to token two and diagnose the responses for each token.
+3. For every request, change the relevant parameters and the session identifier from token one to token two and diagnose the responses for each token.
 4. An application will be considered vulnerable if the responses are the same, contain same private data or indicate successful operation on other users' resource or data.

 For example, suppose that the `viewSettings` function is part of every account menu of the application with the same role, and it is possible to access it by requesting the following URL: `https://www.example.com/account/viewSettings`.
 Then, the following HTTP request is generated when calling the `viewSettings` function: